-Our model-based approach (Fig.5) requires the use of a hybrid observer to track normal system behavior, a fault detection mechanism, and a fault isolation unit.
-The observer uses a quantitative hybrid model of the plant to follow the continuous dynamics of the plant in a continuous operating region, and identify discrete mode changes to make the switch from the current to the new mode of system operation by updating the plant model and its continuous system vector.
-We have adopted a combination of a hybrid automata and Kalman filtering approach to design our hybrid observer [12].
+Our model-based approach (Fig.5) uses a hybrid observer to track normal system behavior, a fault detection mechanism, and a fault isolation unit.
+The observer uses a quantitative hybrid model of the plant to follow the dynamics of the plant within a continuous operating mode.
+Mode transition conditions defined by the model are checked, and when they are satisfied, the observer makes the switch from the current to the new mode of system operation by updating the plant model and its continuous system vector.
+We have adopted a combination of a hybrid automata and the Kalman filtering approach to design our hybrid observer [12].
 Small differences, attributed to minor imperfections in the model and noise in the measurements, are compensated for in the observer mechanism.
 Significant differences that the observer cannot compensate for cause the fault detection unit to signal the presence of a fault in the system.
 In most cases, noise and the complexity of the signals, and the imperfections in the sensors and the system model, require the use of sophisticated signal analysis techniques to detect discrepancies in the observed measurements [5].
 The fault isolation unit generates candidate faults and refines them with the hybrid model and measurements from the system.